-The Developer's design schematic of the Project shall illustrate the construction limits and the lane configuration to provide the Project's functionality as illustrated in the latest approved design schematic provided in the Reference Information Documents (RID).
-The Developer's design schematic of the Project shall be consistent with the locations of grade separations, access points and traffic flow patterns illustrated in the latest approved design schematic provided in the RID.
-The Developer's design shall also accommodate the Substructure Guidance Exhibit provided in the RID.
-The Project ROW and longitudinal limits shall be illustrated on the Developer's design schematic of the Project.
+The Developer's design schematic of the Project shall illustrate the lane configuration to provide the Project's functionality.
+The Developer's design schematic of the Project shall be consistent with the locations of grade separations, access points and traffic flow patterns illustrated in the approved schematic, and shall allow for the Ultimate Configuration.
+The Project ROW shall be illustrated on the Developer's design schematic of the Project.